home-assistant/home-assistant.io/source/_integrations/acaia.markdown

 ## Troubleshooting

-{% details "Problem: Not reacting to commands" %}

-Try toggling the **Is new style scale** setting in the reconfiguration settings.
-This setting tells the integration whether you have a newer model (newer than 2021) or not.
-{% enddetails %}

 {% details "Device not discovered or found" %}

-Make sure your scale is in Bluetooth range to your Home Assistant instance.
+Make sure your scale is turned on and in Bluetooth range to your Home Assistant instance.
 [ESPHome Bluetooth Proxies](https://esphome.io/components/bluetooth_proxy.html) are a great way to increase the range if your instance is too far away.
+Turn on debug settings in the acaia integration and check your logs.
 {% enddetails %}